WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/index.md

 testers and business analysts.
 Wirecard ePOS combines smart cash-register, product catalogue and payment acceptance into one solution.

-Wirecard ePOS solution can be utilized by retailers in following ways:
+Wirecard ePOS solution can be utilized in following ways:

 - Wirecard ePOS API - for retailers who prefer direct API (backend-to-backend) integration
 - Wirecard ePOS SDK - for retailers who want to develop their own iOS or Android application